ShinhwanKang/BeGin/docs/010/link_dataset.rst

 ------------------------------

 `ogbl-collab <https://ogb.stanford.edu/docs/linkprop/#ogbl-collab>`_ s a co-authorship network, where nodes are authors.
 We use publication years to form 50 groups for the Time-IL setting.
-Due to the imbalance on the publication years of the considered papers, we constructed formed the first task using the paper published before 1971.
-From the second task, we constructed the `i`-th task with the paper published in `1969 + i`.
+Due to the imbalance in the publication years of the considered papers, we constructed the first task using the paper published before the year `1971`.
+For each subsequent `i`-th task, we used the papers published in the year `(1969 + i)`.
-Each node feature is obtained by averaging the word embeddings of published papers.

 Statistics: